 In addition, multiple trash cans are installed at the head office to ensure thorough separation of trash.

-We will continue our efforts to switch to LED lighting and reduce environmental impact.
+We will continue our efforts to promote the installation of LED lighting in smaller areas and work toward reducing our environmental impact.

 INCUBE Nishitetsu Co., Ltd. has been promoting the use of LED lighting fixtures in each of its stores since FY2014.
-In FY2022, in addition to the two newly opened stores, a total of six stores, four of which opened before 2014, were converted to LED lighting in conjunction with renovation work, and as of March 2023, 18 stores have been converted to LED lighting.
+In FY2023, one store was upgraded to LED lighting as part of renovation work, and as of March 2024, LED upgrades have been completed at 18 stores.

-In the future, the two stores that have not yet been converted to LED will also be updated in conjunction with the renovation work to save energy and reduce CO2 emissions.
+In the future, stores that have not yet been converted to LED will also be updated in conjunction with renovation work to save energy and reduce CO2 emissions.

 The Nishitetsu Hotel Group is working to reduce plastic amenities in line with the April 2022 enactment of the Law Concerning the Promotion of Resource Recycling of Plastics.